afmohame/Website/content/_index.md

 title = 'My website'
 tags = ['About the website']

-[menu]
-    [menu.main]
-        name = "Home"
-        weight = 20
 +++
 <!--this is a link to access the about.md-->
 [Read more about me →](/about/)

-this is the index file in content folder it let me write on the home page of my website.
+this is the index file in content folder it let me write on the <br>
+home page of my website.

 # This is a markdown biggest title